Grist-Data-Desk/gristify/README.md

-## BBPLOT
+## GRISTIFY

-This repo contains the functions of the `bbplot` package, which once installed locally, provides helpful functions for creating and exporting  graphics made in ggplot in the style used by the BBC News data team.
+This repo contains the functions of the `gristify` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot in the style used by the Grist data team.
+We forked it from the BBC's `bbplot` repo.
+Thanks, BBC!

+> UPDATE README BELOW

 ![Example of graphics created using the bbplot package](chart_examples/bbplot_example_plots.png)